Isner–Mahut match at the 2010 Wimbledon Championships: Rule change

 In October 2018, three months after another marathon match featuring Isner – this time against Kevin Anderson in the semifinals of 2018 Wimbledon, which Anderson won 7–6^{(8–6)}, 6–7^{(5–7)}, 6–7^{(9–11)}, 6–4, 26–24 after 6 hours and 36 minutes, the All England Club announced that Wimbledon would be introducing a rule change to prevent such long matches occurring in the future.
 From 2019 to 2021, tie breaks were to be played at Wimbledon if the final set score reached 12–all.
 This point was determined following a review of matches in the previous 20 tournaments and a consultation with players and officials.
 The rule was first used in the singles in the 2019 Wimbledon final between Roger Federer and Novak Djokovic, after their fifth set ended that way.
 In 2022, it was announced that all Grand Slam tournaments (and the Olympics) would collectively trial a new 10-point tie-break where scores reach 6–6 in the final set; prior to this, the French Open had been the last tournament to exclude tie-breaks from the final set.

 Further recognition

-Wimbledon had planned to recognize the players on the 10th anniversary of the match, but was unable to do so owing to their decision to cancel the 2020 Wimbledon Championships in the wake of the COVID-19 pandemic.
+Wimbledon had planned to recognise the players on the 10th anniversary of the match, but was unable to do so owing to their decision to cancel the 2020 Wimbledon Championships in the wake of the COVID-19 pandemic.
 Instead, Wimbledon posted video coverage of the match in its entirety on its YouTube channel.
 In lieu of an in-person reunion, John Isner and Nicolas Mahut celebrated their anniversary via social networks.
 Isner joked about Mahut's hairstyle: "Nicolas Mahut, I can't believe it's been 10 years.
 Your hair hasn't moved an inch yet!"
 For his part, Mahut replied: "Happy birthday friend John Isner.
 We should take some time together to remember that amazing story."